Jinnah House Attack: ATC Remands Accused In Police Custody - UrduPoint

 Jinnah House Attack: ATC Remands Accused In Police Custody

-An anti-terrorism court (ATC) on Monday handed over an accused to police on 5-day physical remand in the Jinnah House attack case of May 9 riots
+An anti-terrorism court (ATC) on Monday handed over an accused to police on a five-day physical remand in a case involving the attack on Jinnah House during the May 9 riots

-LAHORE, (UrduPoint / Pakistan Point News - 18th Mar, 2024) An anti-terrorism court (ATC) on Monday handed over an accused to police on 5-day physical remand in the Jinnah House attack case of May 9 riots.
+LAHORE, (UrduPoint / Pakistan Point News - 25th Mar, 2024) An anti-terrorism court (ATC) on Monday handed over an accused to police on a five-day physical remand in a case involving the attack on Jinnah House during the May 9 riots.

-Earlier, the police presented the accused, Bilal Naveed, before ATC Judge Arshad Javed, seeking physical remand for investigations.
+Earlier, the police presented the accused, Tayyab Gulzar, before ATC Judge Arshad Javed and requested his physical remand.

-The investigation officer submitted that the accused was involved in the Jinnah House attack and had been an absconder.
-He requested the court to grant physical remand for further investigations.
+The investigation officer stated that the accused was implicated in the Jinnah House attack case and had been evading arrest since the incident.

-Subsequently, the court approved the 5-day physical remand and instructed the police to produce the accused upon its expiry.
+Following arguments from both sides, the court granted the police's request for a five-day physical remand and ordered the accused to be produced on the expiry of the remand term, March 30.

-The Sarwar Road police had filed a case against Pakistan Tehreek-e-Insaf leaders and workers for allegedly attacking Jinnah House during May 9 violence.
+The Sarwar Road police had filed a case against the leaders and workers of the Pakistan Tehreek-e-Insaf for the attack on Jinnah House, also known as the residence of the corps commander Lahore, during May 9 riots.

 Recent Stories